Virginia has been a university English instructor for over 20 years. She specializes in helping people write essays faster and easier.

 - Are beauty pageants beneficial to women in them?

-- Should the fashion industry change their way of advertising so that models are more like real women?
+- Should the fashion industry change its way of advertising so that models are more like real women?

 - How does media (like movies, music, and video games) cause violence against women?